plot (noun) - a small area of planted ground

 We are always searching for those exceptional coffees that tell the story of the ground they were grown in and the care of the people, all the way along the chain, who have played a part in shaping them.

 Ethical sourcing is of the utmost importance to us and we are building a network of producers and cooperatives who we know and trust.
 All our purchasing decisions are made as a team, based on a balance between cup quality and impact on social and environmental sustainability.
-Transparency in the supply chain is key in ethical purchasing and we can always let you know who grew your coffee, at which farm and often tell you the exact day it was harvested too.
+Transparency in the supply chain is key in ethical purchasing and we work with importers who align with our values and can always let you know who grew your coffee, at which farm and often tell you the exact day it was harvested too.

 plot (verb) - to locate (a curve) by plotted points